 [SC] This course will explore the role of work in the context of American politics and society.
 We will study how work has been understood in political and social theory by considering the scholarship of John Locke, Karl Marx, Max Weber, Judith Shklar, Pierre Bourdieu, Zygmunt Bauman, Luc Boltanski, and others.
 We will also consider ethnographic studies that explore how workers experience their lives inside organizations and how workplaces transform in response to changing legal regulations.
 These theoretical and empirical explorations will provide a foundation for reflections about how work structures opportunities in democratic societies and how re-imagining work might unleash human potential.
 The course will ground these questions about the role of work in the context of American politics and society.
 At the broadest level we will ask: Do citizens in a liberal society have a right to engage in meaningful work and earn a living wage?
 What is the changing nature of work in a neoliberal society?
 What are the goals of the state in regards to the production of a future workforce?
 What are the impacts of employment discrimination, occupational segregation, and wage disparity based on race or gender?
 Students will engage in collaborative research projects with the professor.
 The research projects will reformulate the questions encountered in the course in the context of our local communities and employment at the college or other local businesses or government agencies.
 For example, projects might investigate unionization at private colleges, the expansion of professionalized grievance procedures, or specialized employment for persons with disabilities.
 This course satisfies the advanced seminar requirement for the Department of Political Science.

 Requisite: An Introductory course in political science or its equivalent.
 Limited to 15 students.
 Spring semester.
-Professor Bumiller.2015-16: Offered in Spring 2016
+Professor Bumiller.2016-17: Not offered

 [SC] “Globalization” can mean many things.
 To some, it means equal integration of individual societies into worldwide political, economic and cultural processes.
 To others it means accentuated uneven economic development, accompanied by cultural imperialism, which merely exaggerates the political dependence of “peripheral” on “core” societies.
 For still others, globalization is shorthand for the social and cultural changes that follow when societies become linked with and, in an escalating way, dependent upon the world capitalist market.
 The idea that underlies these multiple meanings of globalization is the radical intensification of worldwide social relations and the lifting of social activities out of local and national conditions.
 The course will examine the major theoretical discourses raised by this idea, such as (1) the effect of globalizing material production on the formation of post-liberal democracy, (2) the nexus between globalizing cultural production and the politics of cosmopolitanism and “otherness,” (3) the impact of globalizing communication technologies and mass consumerism on the formation of transnational “gated class communities,” and (4) the relationship between the globalization of transnational class conflicts/interests/identities and transnational governance.
 We will also explore the connection between “late global capitalism” and liberal arts education in legitimizing the current global class dynamics.
 This course fulfills the requirement of an advanced seminar in Political Science.